sjiaire/cr-site-natacha/content/houses/remarkable-kibagabaga.md

 date: 2020-02-11T14:29:30.610Z
 draft: false
 description: >-
-  Stay in this classy 4-bedroom unfurnished house for rent located in the residential area of Kibagabaga nearby its hospital.
-Kibagabaga is a modern residential neighbourhood close to Kimironko Market with several schools, shops and in a few minutes’ drive from Remera.
+  Stay in this classy 4-bedroom house located in the residential area of Kibagabaga nearby its Adventist Church.
+Kibagabaga is a modern residential neighbourhood with several schools, shops and close to Kimironko Market.
 hidesidebar: true
 thumbnail: /images/uploads/118-01.jpg
 image: /images/uploads/118-01.jpg